D4wnstar/aetherwisp/Electromagnetism/Classical electrodynamics/Maxwell's equations.md

 \end{align}}$$

 [^1]: For correctness' sake, the charges themselves only *align* with the polarization, but don't move much.
 If they did all actually move to the surface, we'd be working with [[conductor|conductors]] and not with polarized [[dielectric|dielectrics]].
 Still, this alignment motion is sufficient to produce a small current.

+[^2]: Of course, Galilean relativity would still claim that the speed of light could be a universal speed limit since it could always be summed with the speed of the [[frame of reference]], at least in inertial frame, which we now know is wrong.
+But this is a problem about *mechanics*; *electromagnetism*, on the other hand, was always right.